Rizqyfm/YAK/README.md

-# YAK
+# Yayasan Amaryllis Kirana (YAK)
-Repository for Yayasan Amaryllis Kirana (YAK) company website
+Welcome to the official repository of Yayasan Amaryllis Kirana's official website.
+You can access the website on amarylliskirana.org